Wednesday, November 07, 2012

 (For two bucks, you could get five hotdogs and five hot chocolates, and with only thirty cents more you could get a pack of smokes, too.)

 There's also a picture of the smiling captain of the 1961 team, OL Michael Semcheski, posing right in front of the same Packard Hall that you can see today on campus.

-In the early 1950s Leckonby was synonymous with winning seasons and runs at the "Middle Three" championship and Lambert Cups, given to the top team in the East.
+In the early 1950s, coach Leckonby was synonymous with winning seasons and runs at the "Middle Three" championship and Lambert Cups, given to the top team in the East.

-Entering the game against Colgate with a 4-2 record, though, the game against the Red Raiders would mean something more: it would mean a winning record for the soon-to-retire head coach.
+Entering the game against Colgate with a 4-2 record, the game against the Red Raiders would mean something more for Leckonby: it would mean a winning record for the soon-to-retire head coach.

 Leckonby, a star tailback at St. Lawrence and on the Brooklyn Dodgers of the AAFL (but as a "triple threat" he could also be considered a quarterback), he would leave pro sports to fight in the Navy during World War II.